-Two more arrests over Ardglass murder
+Man, 20, charged with Ardglass murder

-Two more arrests over Ardglass murder of Stefan Zait
+Man, 20, charged with Ardglass murder of Stefan Zait

-Police have arrested two people over the murder of 45-year-old Stefan Zait in Ardglass.
+A 20-year-old man has been charged with the murder of 45-year-old Stefan Zait in Ardglass, County Down.

-Mr Zait suffered serious head injuries in what police have described as "a brutal and senseless attack in broad daylight" on Tuesday morning.
+Mr Zait suffered serious head injuries in an assault on Tuesday morning.

 The Romanian national died of his injuries on Thursday and police launched a murder investigation.